John E. Wool

-John Ellis Wool (February 20, 1784 – November 10, 1869) was an officer in the United States Army during three consecutive U.S. wars: the War of 1812, the Mexican–American War and the American Civil War.
-By the time of the Mexican-American War, he was widely considered one of the most capable officers in the army and a superb organizer.
+John Ellis Wool (February 20, 1784 – November 10, 1869) was an American military officer in the United States Army during three consecutive American-involved wars: the War of 1812 (1812–1815), the Mexican–American War (1846–1848), and with allegiance to the Union in the American Civil War (1861–1865).
+He also participated in the American Indian Wars and the Trail of Tears, that resulted in Indian tribes being forcefully marched westward in the 1830s from the Southeast US beyond the Mississippi River into the newly established Indian Territory (The modern state of Oklahoma).
+By the 1840s, he was widely considered one of the most capable officers in the United States Army and an Excellent organizer.

-He was one of the four general officers of the United States Army in 1861, and was the one who had the most service.
-When the war began, Wool, age 77 and a brigadier general for 20 years, commanded the Department of the East.
-He was the oldest general on either side of the war.
+He was one of the five highest general officers (along with Winfield Scott, David E. Twiggs, William S. Harney, and Joseph E. Johnston) of the United States Army on the eve of the American Civil War in 1861, and was the one who had the most seniority of service.
+When the Civil War began on April 12, 1861, General Wool, then aged 77 and ranked as a brigadier general for the past 20 peace-time years, commanded the Department of the East.
+He was the oldest general on either side of the ensuing Civil War.

 Early life and education

 John Ellis Wool was born in Newburgh, New York.
 When he was orphaned at a young age, he went to live with his grandfather, James Wool, in Troy, New York.
 He attended a local school and, at the age of twelve, began working at a store in Troy.
-He later read the law with an established firm in order to learn and be admitted to the bar.
+He later read law with an established firm in order to learn and be admitted to the bar.
+His family was of Dutch descent.